 The purpose of the proposed project is to reduce flood damages and life safety risk within the project area in the Village of Hatch.
 The flood hazard in the project area is extensive.
-It is currently estimated that the mean 1-percent chance exceedance flood would cause damages of about \$23.6 million to structures and contents in the study area over the 50-year period of analysis.
-The larger portion of the Village of Hatch is in the 1-percent chance exceedance floodplain (see Figure 3, below).
+It is currently estimated that the mean 1% annual chance exceedance flood would cause damages of about \$23.6 million to structures and contents in the study area.
+The larger portion of the Village of Hatch is in the 1% chance exceedance floodplain (Figure 3).
 Significant flooding occurred in 1988, 1992, and again in 2006, with up to three feet of water ponding throughout the village (Figure 4).
 Additional flood history is discussed in Appendix I Plan Formulation.
 Numerous homes and businesses experienced flood damage; many families lost the majority of their belongings and were displaced from their homes for several months.
 Flows come from Spring Canyon and Placitas Arroyo, which lie west of Hatch, and travel through the village toward the Rio Grande.
 The flood events from these two sources have been independent.
 This DPR/EA discusses the methods and findings of the study to reduce flood risk from the flows originating from Spring Canyon.
 Flows from Placitas Arroyo are currently being addressed by a separate project by the Village of Hatch.